demonxblaze/RCOMP-ISEP/doc/sprint1/planning.md

 ### Global Technical Decisions

-- Copper cables:
+- Copper cables: CAT7 (with limit of 90 meters)
-- Backbone cable types:
+- Backbone cable types: Optical fiber

 ### Tasks Assigned

 - T.1.1 - Development of a structured cabling project for building 1, encompassing the campus backbone: 1221083
-- T.1.3 - Development of a structured cabling project for building 3:
+- T.1.2 - Development of a structured cabling project for building 2:
 - T.1.4 - Development of a structured cabling project for building 4: